Building a fan mailing list – Find Out why and How.

 The case for an email list.

-If you’re a musician, an author or some other type of creator, email is the best way to build a relationship with your fans.
-In fact, it's the only way.
+If you’re a musician, an author, or some other type of creator, email is the best way to build a relationship with your fans.
+It’s the only way.

-These are just some examples of how email marketing can be used effectively in order to build relationships between artists/creators/business owners and their followers/customers/fans respectively; however there are many others ways too!
+These are just some examples of how email marketing can be used effectively to build relationships between artists/creators/business owners and their followers/customers/fans respectively; however, there are many other ways too!